Andreas Vollenweider: 2000s

 Throughout 2000, he traveled with the COSMOPOLY project in Europe.
 Its changing configuration of musicians — almost daily — enabled Vollenweider to follow the open concept of the album.
 In New York City, he and his friends played two concerts for the United States release.
 Carly Simon joined the group, as did Mindy Jostyn, Carlos Núñez, Djivan Gasparyan, XiaoJing Wang and Walter Keiser.
 Concerts in Brazil — with Milton Nascimento and composer/pianist Wagner Tiso — followed.
 In 2001, Vollenweider performed in Bali (Indonesia) at the international conference "song of convergence" with Balinese musicians.
 He began writing the "symphonic novel" Tales of Kira Kutan, which premiered at the Warsaw Film Music Festival 2001, with the orchestra Sinfonia Varsowia (Yehudi Menuhin), conducted by co-orchestrator André Bellmont.
 Returning to his native Switzerland, Vollenweider premiered Carte blanche at the AVO Festival in Basel, where his guests, in addition to a mini orchestra, included Abdullah Ibrahim and David Lindley.

 In 2002, he performed at the Budapest Spring Festival in Hungary.
-Performances of the symphonies Tales of Kira Kutan and Wolkenstein at the Festival "Live at Sunset" in Zurich, with Sinfonia Varsovia, followed, as did a European summer tour, with the newly formed AVAF-mini orchestra, that included a performance at the "Big Chill Festival" in England and continued that fall.
+Performances of the symphonies Tales of Kira Kutan and Wolkenstein at the Festival "Live at Sunset" in Zürich, with Sinfonia Varsovia, followed, as did a European summer tour, with the newly formed AVAF-mini orchestra, that included a performance at the "Big Chill Festival" in England and continued that fall.
 It was around this time that he collaborated with German film composer Hans Zimmer, in Los Angeles, on the music score for the movie Tears of the Sun (starring Bruce Willis and Monica Bellucci).
 In 2003, he continued his work with Zimmer.
 A performance followed, with his mini orchestra, in Johannesburg and at the "North Sea Festival" in Cape Town.